 If you don’t get sick of the diving around Utila, there is really no need to go to Roatan.
 After Utila, frankly, parts of Roatan are disappointing, less charming, and obviously more expensive.

 There is one boat leaving Utila every day for Roatan.
-The price is $30 per person one way.
+The price at last check was $30 per person one way (though the prices may have increased some since the publication of this article).

 As a whole, Honduras is an off the beaten path country that just happens to be on the well-beaten Central America gringo trail.